neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 }
 ```

-- Explain that creating a component is like creating our own HTML tags, which can represent a lot of other HTML tags
+- Explain that creating a component is like creating our own HTML tags, which can represent a lot of other HTML tags.
-- Components are reuseable and can be put into JSX wherever we like (inside the return statement)
+- Components are reuseable and can be put into JSX wherever we like (inside the return statement).
-- Add two more `Button` components in the render function
+- Add two more `Button` components in the render function.
-- Show that we get a strange error that indicates we forgot to wrap the Buttons in a parent Element
+- Show that we get a strange error that indicates we forgot to wrap the buttons in a parent element.
-- When returning several sibling components, it is necessary to wrap them in a **parent element**
+- When returning several sibling components, it is necessary to wrap them in a **parent element**.
-- Add a `<div>` to wrap the Buttons
+- Add a `<div>` to wrap the buttons.

 ```jsx
 export default function App() {